 Spectral Decomposition of the Capitan Reef and Salado Evaporites

-Spectral Decomposition is a process that separates seismic data into frequency bands.
+Seismic spectral decomposition is a process that separates seismic data into frequency bands.
 The result shows the relative seismic amplitude within defined frequency bands.
-This is used to improve the resolution of thin bedding and show temporal bed thickness variability.
+Seismic spectral decomposition is used to improve the resolution of thin bedding and show temporal bed thickness variability.
 The improvement is seen when wavelet length is spanning multiple subsurface layers, which results in a complex tuned reflection (Partyka, Gridley, & Lopez, 1999).

 FFG-Spectral